python-pillow/Pillow/docs/handbook/writing-your-own-file-decoder.rst

 **Experimental** -- If ``pulls_fd`` is set, then the decode function is called once, with an empty buffer.
-It is the decoder's responibility to decode the entire tile in that one call.
-The rest of this secton only applies if ``pulls_fd`` is not set.
+It is the decoder's responsibility to decode the entire tile in that one call.
+The rest of this section only applies if ``pulls_fd`` is not set.

 It is the decoder's responsibility to pull as much data as possible out of the buffer and return the number of bytes consumed.
 The next